 Independent travel is becoming increasingly popular as travellers show that they don’t need to have someone else pre organise and pre book their trip for them.
 Do yourself a favour, ditch the traditional tourism industry and find your own adventure instead!

-Travel agents have been the friendly face of the holiday industry for the better part of the last century, organising holidays, dealing with all the annoying things like booking a plane ticket and organising your trip for you, and bussing tourist sheep en masse to the same overdeveloped all inclusive complexes that frankly could be anywhere in the world with their samey blandness.
+Travel agents have been the friendly face of the holiday industry for the better part of the last century, organising holidays, dealing with all the annoying things like booking your plane tickets, coordinating your trip for you, and bussing tourist sheep en masse to the same overdeveloped all inclusive complexes that frankly could be anywhere in the world with their samey blandness.

 Despite the rise in independent travel over the last decade or so, the majority of people still wander in to their local travel agent, peruse the brochures, get quoted a packaged price for flights and accommodation and hand over their money, safe in the knowledge that they will be sat by the pool sipping all inclusive watered down drinks in just a few months time.

-Well the reasons are actually a lot more compelling and numerous than you may think.
+The reasons for using travel agents are actually a lot more compelling and numerous than you may think.
 But it isn’t always the best option.